MustafaIsmaill/gps_road_estimation/road_info_osm_extract/README.md

 ##**Package Outputs:**

 .
-The package publishes two messages of the type **"pointsList"**. **pointsList** is a list of roads on the map, where each road has a list of points on the road.
+The package publishes two messages of the type **"pointsList"**. **pointsList** is a list of roads on the map, where each road has a list of all the available points on the road.
 .
 The first message is published on the topic **"/road_info"** and contains info about the road in **"point"** format.
 The road info has 5 points that are arranged as follows:

 Point 1. xy-coordinates of the start of the road